 Advertisement

-I started at Burt’s Bees almost 16 years ago, and I was the only chemist on staff for six months while a new lab team was being hired.
+I started at Burt’s Bees over 17 years ago, and I was the only chemist on staff for six months while a new lab team was being hired.
 Now I’m a product designer, a liaison between marketing and chemistry.
 In my role today, I’m talking to media and retailers, and learning about what’s trending, including ingredients.
 I get to have more influence on the company, and having people of colour sitting in higher positions has helped change the industry.

-The shea butter line—which is coming to Canada in 2024—is especially close to my heart because we source it from a women’s initiative in Ghana, where I grew up.
+The shea butter line is especially close to my heart because we source it from a women’s initiative in Ghana, where I grew up.
 Seeing the hard work that goes into farming the ingredient is incredible.
 Shea nuts are very seasonal, so once the crop is harvested the women don’t have many other sources of income for the rest of the year.
 We’re teaching them how to be beekeepers, so they can cultivate honey and beeswax to sell during the off-season.
 Empowering these women financially has helped them to put their children through school.
 My own father was able to get an education because of the cocoa butter collective in his community.
 It’s very moving to think that buying a lip balm can really influence somebody's life.”

 Dr. Rolanda Wilkerson, principal scientist for Procter and Gamble